Blacksujit/Health-Summerize-AI/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!

-Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.
+To contribute:
+- Fork the repository and create your branch from `main`.
+- Make your changes with clear, descriptive commit messages.
+- Ensure your code follows our style guidelines and passes all tests.
+- Submit a pull request and describe your changes in detail.
+- Be respectful and constructive in code reviews and discussions.

 ---

 ## 📄 License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for details.

 ---